Miguel-Dorta/gkup/README.md

 # gkup
 **WARNING:** Do NOT use it!
-This program stills in its alpha development phase.
+This program stills in its beta development phase.

 gkup is a backup tool whose aim is to reduce file redundancy to a minimum.
 This will save a lot of space in your backup drives, avoiding multiple copies of the same files over and over.